OliBlade/3ColsAPI/README.md

 # 3Cols API

+⚠️ Version 1.0.0 is still the active version.
+Version 2.0.0 is published but 3Cols has not yet been updated

 Lightweight library supporting all available objects and endpoints used by the 3Cols API.
 For more information see our [docs](https://docs.3cols.com/api/apiintroduction).

 ### Getting your API key